 Designing this performance is a chance to have a conversation with Čapek across time and space.
 We've been the first lockdown in London and had isolation for 2 weeks during the designing process.
-We identified the involved questions that Čapek raised and keep raising it as a group of designer.
+We identified the involved questions that Čapek raised and keep raising them as a group of designers.

 *This project is selected by the final exhibition.

 Designed by: Cheng Keng, Deepanjali, Ingerid Gullerud, Jamie Lu, Xincheng Zhu.

 Mentored by: Simon Donger and Joanna Parker

 Costume and figure drawings: Deepanjali and Ingerid Gullerud

 Digital Model: Deepanjali

 Video: Cheng Keng and Deepanjai